bidhya/SWORD_Dashboard/Running_Notes.md

 # Running notes on changes made after forking
 Reverse Chronological Order

+## Mar 11, 2024
+ohio2 branch --> merged to main
+- Selecting subset of gages with both stage and discharge IDA data
+    - some gages has only stage other had two stages with backwater.
+These gages are currently removed
+    - out of 33 reach-gage combination we now have only 14 remaining for visualization
+- Comment out this code after first initialization run

 ## Mar 03, 2024
 ohio1 branch --> merged to main
 - replace "time_str" field with "time" because Merrit used this field
 - Load, parse and plot Ohio River data
 - sort index (time) before plotting
+- moved download and plotting to util script

 ## Feb 03, 2023
 Merged v0_4_sample_ts branch to main